flyteorg/flyte/docs/community/contribute_docs.md

 :::

-If you've updated the dependencies of the project, update the `requirements.txt` file by running:
+If the project uses pinned dependencies in a `requirements.in` file, run the `pip-compile` command to create a new pinned `requirements.txt` file:

 ```{prompt} bash
 pip-compile requirements.in --upgrade --verbose --resolver=backtracking